For Cibus 2012, India is the market to focus on | Octagona Srl

 For Cibus 2012, India is the market to focus on

-From May 7 to 10, the Cibus 2012 International Food Fair will be held at the Parma Fairgrounds (www.cibus.it), which is configured as a benchmark event in the Italian agrifood scene of excellence.
-This year the focus will be on four countries in particular, including India, and Octagona will be present with its own stand and will manage the “India” desk, offering participating companies the appropriate initial assistance and necessary support in identifying concrete opportunities for business development towards this market.
+From May 7th to 10th, the 2012 Cibus International Food Exhibition will be held at the Parma Exhibition Center.www.cibus.it), which is shaping up to be a landmark event in the Italian agri-food sector of excellence.
+This year, the focus will be on four particular countries, including India, and Octagona will be present with its own stand and will manage the “India” desk, offering participating companies initial assistance and necessary support in identifying concrete opportunities for commercial development in that market.

-For several years already, the Indian market has been among the most interesting ones in which to engage in internationalization activities: with more than 1 billion inhabitants and an economy running at a rate of 8-9% per year, the Subcontinent is in fact among those globally experiencing the highest growth.
+For several years now, the Indian market has been one of the most promising for international expansion: with over 1 billion people and an economy growing at an annual rate of 8–9%, the subcontinent is, in fact, among the regions experiencing the highest growth globally.

-From a strictly food perspective, India has an important culinary tradition, with a variety of cuisines particularly typified according to the states of origin.
-Although the average Indian can still be defined as a tradition-bound consumer and tends to be “conservative” in terms of tastes and flavors (a phenomenon that is mainly due to a lack of information), the evolving lifestyles of the affluent and middle classes, a greater inclination toward Western tastes and standards, and the increase in foreign presence in India (due to reasons having to do with both tourism and business) have created a greater focus on foreign products: especially, curiosity about “new” flavors has increased, just as attention to the quality and characteristics of the products being consumed is increasing by the day.
-A further element corroborates this thesis: the ostentation of status by the upper and middle classes, increasingly constitutes one of the drivers of an orientation towards the constant tasting of products not strictly belonging to the Indian consumption tradition.
+From a strictly dietary perspective, India boasts a significant culinary tradition, with various types of cuisine particularly characterized by their state of origin.
+Although the average Indian can today still be defined as a consumer tied to traditions and tends to be “conservative” in terms of tastes and flavors (a phenomenon mainly due to a lack of information), the evolution of lifestyles among the affluent and middle classes, a greater inclination towards Western tastes and standards, and the increasing foreign presence in India (due to both tourism and business reasons) have created greater attention towards foreign products.
+In particular, curiosity towards “new” flavors has increased, just as day by day the attention to the quality and characteristics of the products consumed is growing.
+A further element corroborates this thesis: the ostentation of one's status by the upper-middle classes increasingly constitutes one of the drivers for a constant inclination towards tasting products not strictly belonging to the traditional Indian consumption.

-But it is not just new local consumer trends that make India a potentially explosive market.
-With the sector's annual growth rate hovering around 4.1% and food goods production second only to China globally, the environment appears truly ripe for taking business action, especially when one considers that giant strides have been made so far: while the market value in 2005 was around 120 million euros, by 2025 it will exceed 270,000 million euros.
-The figures to follow testify to the unstoppable growth of the food sector, since India:
+But it is not just new trends among local consumers that make India a potentially explosive market.
+With an annual growth rate for the sector hovering around 4.11% and food production second only to China globally, the environment appears truly ripe for business ventures, especially considering the giant strides made so far: while the market value stood at around 120 million euros in 2005, it will exceed 270 billion euros by 2025.
+The figures below attest to the unstoppable growth of the food sector, given that India:

-• is the world's second largest producer of fruits and third largest producer of vegetables (8.4% of world production), with an increase in fruit production of 3.9%
+• It is the world's second-largest producer of fruit and the third-largest producer of vegetables (accounting for 8.41% of global production), with a 3.91% increase in fruit production

-• Has the highest number of livestock in the world including cattle, sheep and poultry
+• It has the highest number of livestock in the world among cattle, sheep, and poultry

 • Has a meat production of 9.6 million